 Windows XP, Windows Vista, Windows 7, or Windows 8:

 *Performance on other browsers or platforms may vary.
 Adobe Reader is also required.

 Tablets and Smartphones:

-The HTML version and digital edition files (epub and mobi) of SRGS Connect are compatible with most tablets and smartphones.
+The online version of SRGS and digital edition files (epub and mobi) are compatible with most tablets and smartphones.

 Dates of Original Release–Termination Date

 SRGS is a periodical published as an annual subscription eight times a year.
 The cycle of topics covered span four years.
 When a topic is revised, the older enduring material is no longer certified for credit.